Hi, I’m Jenni

 And no one ever talks about Princess Therese of Bavaria, who spoke 12 languages and traveled for 30 years, writing books about a number of her trips.
 In 1888, she sailed 1,000 miles up the Amazon and later spent nine years writing a book about what she’d seen, carefully documenting plants, animals, and minerals.

-I’m here to change that.
+I’m here to make that happen.

 Damn It, Jim, I’m a Writer, Not a Marketer